mixic/riemann-framework/README.md

 # Riemann Framework

-A research framework for the **formal and numerical verification** of proof attempts for the Riemann Hypothesis (RH).
+Riemann Framework is an experimental research project for exploring and verifying approaches to the Riemann Hypothesis (RH).
+It combines numerical experiments in Python with formal definitions and proof checking in Lean 4, including computations involving zeta zeros, the explicit formula, and prime counting.
+The project does **not** claim to prove the Riemann Hypothesis;
+computational results and passing formal checks are research evidence, not a completed mathematical proof.

 ## Disclaimer